MarmadileManteater/SimpleRSSAggregator/README.md

 # Simple RSS feed aggregator

 This is a RSS feed aggregator aimed at making it easier to combine a bunch RSS feeds from different online profiles (mastodon, lemmy, pixelfed, opengameart, itch.io) into a single unified feed.
-The end goal of this project is to allow for stupidly simple [PESOS](https://indieweb.org/PESOS) (Post Elsewhere Syndicate On (your own) Site) from platforms that support RSS feeds.
+The end goal of this project is to allow for stupidly simple [PESOS](https://indieweb.org/PESOS) (Publish Elsewhere, Syndicate (to your) Own Site) from platforms that support RSS feeds.

 ### Usage